turingschool/try-turing/backend-online-advanced/arrays/index.md

 ### .push

 The push method allows us to add an element to the end of the array it is called on.
-In order to tell Ruby what element to add, we must include inside of `( )` after `.push`
+In order to tell Ruby what element to add, we must include it inside of the `( )` after `.push`

 ```ruby
 cities = ["Denver", "LA", "NYC", "Philadelphia"]